John F. Barrett: Business and community involvement

 He received the 2008 Volunteer Leadership Award from the Health Improvement Collaborative of Greater Cincinnati for leading a joint task force created in 2001 to address the low number of physicians in Greater Cincinnati.
 Under his leadership, Cincinnati MD Resource Center was established, and in 2004, Cincinnati MDJobs.com was launched.

 He gave the commencement address to the University of Cincinnati's Class of 2011 at its June ceremonies.

-Barrett is president of the Association of Ohio Life Insurance Companies and serves as a member of Washington, D.C.'s Business Roundtable and the Financial Services Roundtable.
+Barrett is president of the Association of Ohio Life Insurance Companies and is a member of Washington, D.C.'s Business Roundtable and the Financial Services Roundtable.
 In 2006, he led statewide tax reform in Ohio as part of his involvement as chairman of the Ohio Business Roundtable.

-He previously served on the boards of many Cincinnati arts organizations, including the Cincinnati Arts Association, the Cincinnati Art Museum and the Taft Museum of Art.
+He was on the boards of many Cincinnati arts organizations, including the Cincinnati Arts Association, the Cincinnati Art Museum and the Taft Museum of Art.

-Barrett has served on the board of directors of Convergys Corporation since 1998 and Cintas since 2011.
-He formerly served on several other boards, including Fifth Third Bancorp, The Andersons, Inc. and Touchstone Investment Trusts.
+Barrett has been on the board of directors of Convergys Corporation since 1998 and Cintas since 2011.
+He formerly was on several other boards, including Fifth Third Bancorp, The Andersons, Inc. and Touchstone Investment Trusts.

 In 2013, Barrett led the controversial purchase of the Anna Louise Inn, a historic property and shelter for low-income women overlooking a scenic park around which Western & Southern has developed other real estate.
 The story of the contentious legal struggle received national attention and finally culminated in May 2013 when the Inn's owner, Cincinnati Union Bethel, sold the property to Western & Southern for $4 million.